-- (a) Two (2) examinations are scheduled per semester: - (i) a main mid-year examination and an additional mid-year examination in respect of the first-semester modules; and - (ii) a main end-of-year examination and an additional end-of-year examination in respect of the second-semester modules and year modules, except in the case of the following: - (aa) School of Clinical Medicine; - (bb) School of Allied Health Professions; - (cc) where a system of continuous assessment is followed in respect of practical examinations; - (dd) where a system of continuous assessment with summative assessment is followed; - (ee) the BML, where a system of continuous assessment is followed; - (ff) the Bachelor of Accounting Honours, which requires examination dates for the main and the additional examinations earlier than the official examination periods during the end-of-year examinations in order to adhere to requirements for admission to the South African Institute of Chartered Accountants (SAICA). - (b) Once admission to the examination has been granted, participation in the main mid-year examination and the main end-of-year examination is compulsory. - (ii) Clinical examinations in the School of Clinical Medicine are only taken during the main examination, and a student can only qualify for an additional examination in terms of the rules as set out in the Faculty of Health Sciences Rule Book. - (c) A student who, as a result of justified extraordinary circumstances, is unable to take the main mid-year examination, may, within the period allowed for this purpose and using the prescribed form, apply for an additional examination during the additional mid-year examination.
-A student who does not participate in the main end-of-year examination may also based on justified extraordinary circumstances, within the period allowed for this purpose and using the prescribed form apply for an additional examination during the additional end-of-year examination, except as regards the following: - (i) a student who was admitted to the scheduled main examination in a given semester (module mark at least 40%), who obtained an examination mark of at least 30% and a final mark of at least 45% for the module; or - (ii) a student who was admitted to the scheduled main examination in a given semester (module mark at least 40%) and who obtained a final mark of at least 50%, yet failed to obtain the required subminimum of 40% in the examination.

-- (d) A student who wrongfully participates in a main examination or an additional examination will receive no recognition for such an examination, and she/he will be deemed not to have participated in the examination. - (e) A student who has passed a module but wishes to improve the final mark provided that a final mark of at least 60% has been obtained must, within the time allowed and on the prescribed form, apply for an additional examination.
-Actuarial candidates from the Actuarial Science and Statistics/Mathematical Statistics learning programmes wishing to earn exemption from subjects offered by the Actuarial Society of South Africa are exempted from this rule and are allowed to write the additional examination in order to improve marks to earn the exemption, providing that they have participated in the relevant main examination and obtained a final mark of between 50 and 59%. - (i) A student in her/his final academic semester who upon completion of the main end-of-year examination or the main mid-year examination - must prolong her/his studies to obtain the qualification subsequent to failing a single module during the main mid-year examination or the main end-of-year examination, depending on which semester applies, or - (ii) a student in her/his final academic semester who has to prolong her/his studies after having qualified for and participated in the additional examination of the semester in question and who, subsequent to completing the additional examination, still needs only one (1) module to obtain the qualification, irrespective of whether the said module was failed during either the main or the additional examination, automatically qualifies for a special examination which normally takes place before the commencement of the next semester.
+- (ee) the BML and ACT, where a system of continuous assessment is followed; - (ff) the Bachelor of Accounting Honours, which requires examination dates for the main and the additional examinations earlier than the official examination periods during the end-of-year examinations in order to adhere to requirements for admission to the South African Institute of Chartered Accountants (SAICA). - (i) Once admission to the examination has been granted, participation in the main mid-year examination and the main end-of-year examination is compulsory. - (ii) Clinical examinations in the School of Clinical Medicine are only taken during the main examination, and a student can only qualify for an additional examination in terms of the rules as set out in the Faculty of Health Sciences Rule Book. - (c) A student who, as a result of justified extraordinary circumstances, is unable to take the main mid-year examination, may, within the period allowed for this purpose and using the prescribed form, apply for an additional examination during the additional mid-year examination.
+A student who does not participate in the main end-of-year examination may also - based on justified extraordinary circumstances, within the period allowed for this purpose and using the prescribed form - apply for an additional examination during the additional endof-year examination, except as regards the following: - a student who was admitted to the scheduled main examination in a given semester (module mark at least 40%), who obtained an examination mark of at least 30% and a final mark of at least 45% for the module; or - (ii) a student who was admitted to the scheduled main examination in a given semester (module mark at least 40%) and who obtained a final mark of at least 50%, yet failed to obtain the required subminimum of 40% in the examination. - (d) A student who wrongfully participates in a main examination or an additional examination will receive no recognition for such an examination, and she/he will be deemed not to have participated in the examination. - (e) A student who has passed a module but wishes to improve the final mark provided that a final mark of at least 60% has been obtained - must, within the time allowed and on the prescribed form, apply for an additional examination/assessment opportunity.
+Departments with the approval of the Dean will decide how the final marks for these modules will be determined depending on the nature and approach of the additional examination/assessment opportunity. - (i) A student in her/his final academic semester who upon completion of the main end-of-year examination or the main mid-year examination - must prolong her/his studies to obtain the qualification subsequent to failing a single module during the main mid-year examination or the main end-of-year examination, depending on which semester applies, or - (ii) a student in her/his final academic semester who has to prolong her/his studies after having qualified for and participated in the additional examination of the semester in question and who, subsequent to completing the additional examination, still needs only one (1) module to obtain the qualification, irrespective of whether the said module was failed during either the main or the additional examination, automatically qualifies for a special examination which normally takes place before the commencement of the next semester.